 Let us learn Embedded Derivatives with an example:

 Let’s say there is an entity, XYZ Ltd., which issues bonds in the market.
 However, the payment of coupon and principal component of the bond is indexed with the price of Gold.
-In such a scenario the payment of coupon will increase or decrease in direct correlation with the price of gold in the market.
-In this example the bond issued by XYZ
+In such a scenario, the cost of the coupon will increase or decrease in direct correlation with the price of Gold in the market.
+In this example, the bond issued by XYZ

-In this example the bond issued by XYZ ltd. is the debt instrument (Non-derivative), while the payments are linked with another instrument which in this case is gold (Derivative component).
-This derivative component is known as embedded derivative.
+In this example, the bond issued by XYZ Ltd. is the debt instrument (Non-derivative), while the payments are linked with another instrument, which in this case, is Gold (Derivative component).
+This derivative component is known as an embedded derivative.

-The non-derivative component here is also referred as host contract and the combined contract is hybrid in nature.
+The non-derivative component here is also referred to as a host contract, and the combined contract is hybrid in nature.

 Uses of Embedded Derivatives